 Created in the 1980s, Chemical Vapour Deposition (CVD) is a more recent diamond-growing technique during which a gemstone is grown from a hydrocarbon gas mixture, imitating how diamonds form in interstellar gas clouds.

 During the CVD process, a thin wafer of a diamond crystal is placed in a vacuum chamber and heated to 800 °C. Then the chamber is filled with a carbon-rich gas, such as methane, and gets ionized into plasma using lasers, microwaves or others.
 The ionization breaks the molecular bonds in the gas, and pure carbon gets deposited on the wafer of a diamond crystal (usually HPHT synthetic), growing a gemstone atom by atom, layer by layer.

 The CVD diamond growing process has a couple of advantages over the HPHT process.
 High pressure is not needed, and temperature, while high, does not need to be above 1400 °C, meaning this process is much less costly.

 The CVD method can produce colourless gems with no colour zoning.
 CVD diamonds never contain metal inclusions, but they often come with graphite or other mineral inclusions that are a result of their growth process.

 HPHT vs CVD Diamonds

 As for the quality of lab-grown diamonds, HPHT has generally been associated with more yellowish and brownish diamonds, while the CVD method is the first to create colourless gems.
-Nowadays, both techniques can produce a colourless and flawless diamond, and there is no difference except the morphology.
+Nowadays, both techniques can produce a colourless and flawless diamond, and there is no difference except for the morphology.

 It is worth mentioning that information about which method of growing diamonds is better is quite contradicting.
 However, what is happening behind the scenes is that each company tries to push what benefits them the most.
 A CVD company will tell their customers to avoid HPHT diamonds and vice versa.